JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 #### Checkout Page
 1. Navigation bar:
-    - Repeat the verification steps completed for the previous html page.
+    - Repeat the verification steps completed for the previous html pages.
     - Confirm that the Navbar is identical on all html pages.

 2. Checkout Form:
     - Reduce and expand the width of the window to verify that the checkout form works and centres the way expected, that it looks good on all device widths and that the font color and size is appropriate.
-    - Confirm validation is working correctly for every form input field.
+    - Confirm validation is working correctly for every form input field, and that the country field is working.
+    - Confirm that create account and login buttons below form inputs are working.
+    - Check that validation for card number is correct and that Stripe functionality is connected.
     - Confirm when user clicks complete order that spinner shows, and that a toast message confirms that the purchase has been made and that they also receive an email confirming same.

 3. Footer: